Request Quote » Request Quote »

 That’s Ok.
 Let us send you a copy so you can read it whenever you want to.
 Tell us where to send it.

-Clashes are caused when architectural, structural, and MEPF models are integrated into a single federated 3D model.
-Clashes between the individual models come to the fore.
-The starting point to create a 3D BIM model from drawings, images, or other PDF files begins with the architectural set.
-Structural engineers then create their 3D model with a layout that matches architectural needs.
+Clashes occur when architectural, structural, and MEPF models are integrated into a single federated 3D model, revealing conflicts between the individual models.
+The process begins with the creation of a 3D BIM model using Revit from drawings, images, or other PDF files, starting with the architectural set.
+Structural engineers then create their 3D model, aligning it with the architectural layout.

-HVAC engineers, plumbing designers, electrical engineers, and fire protection specialists produce their unique 3D models to work with the architectural and structural layout.
-Each discipline’s 3D BIM model contains its own dataset of documents, project files, geometric data, and other crucial information about the built asset.
+HVAC engineers, plumbing designers, electrical engineers, and fire protection specialists each develop their own 3D models to integrate with the architectural and structural layouts.
+Each discipline’s 3D BIM model contains its own dataset, including documents, project files, geometric data, and other vital information about the built asset.

-Getting these individual 3D models to converge into a single coordinated 3D model detect clashes.
-Simply put, clashes are observed in a 3D model when spatial coordination of the individual models for a built asset shows overlaps and conflicts.
+The challenge is to combine these individual 3D models into a single, coordinated 3D model to detect clashes.
+Simply put, clashes are identified in a 3D model when the spatial coordination of the individual models reveals overlaps and conflicts.

-There are several reasons for clashes to occur in BIM models.
-Some of them are:
+There are several reasons why clashes may occur in BIM models.
+Some of the common causes include:

 Percentage of design issues analysed across two case studies Percentage of design issues analysed across two case studies

-Traditional or legacy 2D CAD drawings do not provide the accuracy, data validity, or visualization required for fabrication and installation.
-Error-ridden 2D drawings require high manual intervention that can lead to data silos, fragmentation, data loss, and an outdated file set.
-This leads to rework, cost overages, and project delays.
+Traditional 2D CAD drawings lack the accuracy, data integrity, and visualization needed for efficient fabrication and installation.
+These error-prone 2D drawings often require extensive manual intervention, leading to data silos, fragmentation, data loss, and outdated file sets.
+As a result, projects face rework, cost overruns, and delays.

-Some challenges faced by stakeholders using legacy tools for clash detection include:
+Some of the challenges stakeholders encounter when using legacy tools for clash detection include:

-Clash detection with Navisworks streamlines collaboration across multiple trades and ensures effective and efficient project outcomes.
+Using Navisworks for clash detection enhances collaboration across multiple trades and ensures more efficient and effective project outcomes.

 Clash Detection of Duct Pipe Clash Detection of Duct Pipe